Accelerating Carbon Footprint Disclosure and Decarbonisation in the Built Environment

 The communication examples are illustrative, and we recommend to always adhere to best practice guidance such as The Handbook to help you communicate with confidence, the ACCC’s Making environmental claims - A guide for business and the Commerce Commission New Zealand’s Environmental Claims Guidelines.

-Table 1: Graduation stages and guidelines for carbon footprint disclosure
+Table 1: Graduation stages and guidelines for carbon footprint disclosure.
+Note, organisation can start their journey at any stage

 To make real strides in carbon footprint disclosure and decarbonisation, organisations should follow these straightforward principles: